MEMOxiiii/scoreboardX/README.md

           - "§l§cLobby: §f%lobbyid%"
     ```

-## Support
-If you encounter any issues or have questions:
-- **Check the Wiki**: Visit the [Wiki](#) for detailed guides and troubleshooting.
-- **Report Issues**: Open an issue on the [GitHub repository](#).
-- **Community Support**: Join our [Discord server](#) to get help from the community.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a detailed description of your changes.

 ## License
 This plugin is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the license terms.

 ## Credits
 - **Author**: MEMOxiiii
-- **Special Thanks**: To the PocketMine-MP community for their support and feedback.